ETH Zurich: Swiss National Supercomputing Center

+The Swiss National Supercomputing Center is an autonomous organizational unit of the ETH Zurich.
+It is a national facility based in Lugano-Cornaredo, offering high-performance computing services for Swiss-based scientists.
+In 2024 it deployed the Alps Supercomputer, existing of over 10,000 H100 Nvidia GPUs, making it one of the largest academic supercomputers in the world.

 ETH Laboratory of Ion Beam Physics

 The ETH Laboratory of Ion Beam Physics (LIB) is a physics laboratory located in Science City.
 It specializes in accelerator mass spectrometry (AMS) and the use of ion beam based techniques with applications in archeology, earth sciences, life sciences, material sciences and fundamental physics.
-An example of such application is the tracing of isotopes and the detection of rare radionuclides with radiocarbon dating and the use of techniques such as Rutherford backscattering spectrometry or elastic recoil detection.
-The LIB is developing the next generation of AMS machines.
-It is also a laboratory available for users interested in applying the techniques of ion beam analysis.